Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Conclusion

 \section{Conclusion}

-In this paper, we present a compact, efficient rotary SEA module compatible with MRI environments, powered by velocity-sourced ultrasonic motors.
-Using a DOB-based controller, we achieve robust torque control for both low and high impedance loads.
-Tests in a 3 Tesla MRI scanner confirm the SEA's effectiveness, with a $5\%$ settling time of 0.05 seconds and a steady-state torque error within $2.5\%$ of the peak torque.
-Future work will focus on improving performance and exploring clinical applications.
+In this paper, we present a compact and efficient rotary SEA module that is MRI-compatible and powered by velocity-sourced ultrasonic motors.
+Using a DOB-based controller, we achieve robust torque control across different output impedance and contact conditions.
+Experiments conducted in both 3-Tesla MRI and non-MRI environments demonstrate consistent performance, with a $5\%$ settling time of 0.05 seconds and a steady-state torque error within $2.5\%$ of the SEA's maximum output torque.